ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     }

     /**
-     * Performs blocking or timed wait for a task, depending on
-     * current configuration settings, or returns null if this worker
+     * Performs blocking or timed wait for a task, depending on current configuration settings, or returns null
-     * must exit because of any of:
+     * if this worker must exit because of any of:
-     * 1. There are more than maximumPoolSize workers (due to
-     *    a call to setMaximumPoolSize).
+     * 1. There are more than maximumPoolSize workers (due to a call to setMaximumPoolSize).
      * 2. The pool is stopped.
      * 3. The pool is shutdown and the queue is empty.
-     * 4. This worker timed out waiting for a task, and timed-out
-     *    workers are subject to termination (that is,
+     * 4. This worker timed out waiting for a task, and timed-out workers are subject to termination (that is,
-     *    {@code allowCoreThreadTimeOut || workerCount > corePoolSize})
-     *    both before and after the timed wait, and if the queue is
+     *    "allowCoreThreadTimeOut || workerCount > corePoolSize") both before and after the timed wait,
-     *    non-empty, this worker is not the last thread in the pool.
+     *    and if the queue is non-empty, this worker is not the last thread in the pool.
-     *
-     * @return task, or null if the worker must exit, in which case
-     *         workerCount is decremented
      */
     private Runnable getTask() {
         boolean timedOut = false; // Did the last poll() time out?